Standard Library function that performs a cubicspline interpolation.

 A tension curve always passes through each known data point.
 The optional tension parameter controls the smoothness of the fitted curve.
 The higher the tension, the more closely the curve approximates the set of line segments that connect the data points.
 A lower tension produces a smoother curve that may deviate considerably from the straight-line path between points.

 When tension is set close to zero (e.g., 0.01), the curve is virtually a cubic spline fit.
-When tension is set to a large value (e.g., 10.0), then the fitted curve will be similar to that obtained from a polynomial interpolation, such as POLY_FIT or POLYFITW.
+When tension is set to a large value (e.g.,

 The SPLINE function can be useful for those applications where you need to fit the data with a smoother or stiffer curve than that obtained with an interpolating polynomial.
 Splines also tend to be more stable than polynomials, with less possibility of wild oscillation between the data points.